Varying-Vagrant-Vagrants/VVV/README.md

 Multiple projects can be developed at once in the same environment.

-* Use `wp-content/themes` in either the `wordpress-default` or `wordpress-trunk` directories to develop multiple themes.
+* Use `wp-content/themes` in either the `www/wordpress-default` or `www/wordpress-trunk` directories to develop themes.
-* Use `wp-content/plugins` in either the `wordpress-default` or `wordpress-trunk` directories to develop plugins.
+* Use `wp-content/plugins` in either the `www/wordpress-default` or `www/wordpress-trunk` directories to develop plugins.
-* Take advantage of VVV's [auto site configuration](https://github.com/varying-vagrant-vagrants/vvv/wiki/Auto-site-Setup) to provision additional instances of WordPress in `/srv/www/`.
+* Take advantage of VVV's [auto site configuration](https://github.com/varying-vagrant-vagrants/vvv/wiki/Auto-site-Setup) to provision additional instances of WordPress in `www/`.
-* Use the `wordpress-develop` directory to participate in [WordPress core](http://core.trac.wordpress.org) development.
+* Use the `www/wordpress-develop` directory to participate in [WordPress core](http://core.trac.wordpress.org) development.

 #### Shared Filesystem